jet3723/au-client-server-skeleton/README.md

 **Usage:** ./create-aurelia-client.sh <aureliaAppName>
    where: <aureliaAppName> is the name of the app that is entered when the CLI is invoked by the **create-aurelia-client.sh** script.
 Note the application name should consist of alpha-numeric characters only.

+## Acknowledgements <a name="acknowledge"></a>
+If you want to learn Aurelia and how web apps can be put together, you have to follow [Dwayne Charrington](https://twitter.com/AbolitionOf) on Twitter.
+This skeleton app is based upon one that he created [Aurelia Starter Node](https://github.com/Vheissu/aurelia-starter-node.git).
+My goal in creating my app and tutorials is to fill in details that are not obvious to new web developers and perhaps demonstrate some of the mechanics associated with a full stack development.
+But this task would be much harder if it were not for people like Dwayne and others that share knowledge.

+## About Me <a name="aboutme"></a>
+While not a prolific poster you can follow me on [Twitter](https://twitter.com/jamtns3435/) or [LinkedIn](https://www.linkedin.com/in/jimtaylor63).
+I've been developing software for 30+ years and now I'm dabbling in javascript based web applications.